adam-rms/adam-rms/docs/pages/legal.md

 This section of this document is designed to bring the service into compliance with the European Union's General Data Protection Regulation (GDPR) which came into force on May 25, 2018.

-Data is typically passed to us either by our users directly: for example by signing up to the service and entering their personal details or by entering data into our service such as a resolution or their preference of news outlet, or it is passed to us by organisations hosting conferences using our service and entered by their agents: such as a list of attendees which accounts are generated for or by entering comments about delegate performance for example.
+Data is typically passed to us either by our users directly: for example by signing up to the service and entering their personal details such as their email address, or it is passed to us by businesses or organisations they're associated with.

 When users first login or signup they are asked to consent to this document by the system, which records them having done so.